The Silk Road Experience

 This morning, your group will drive to the border of Tajikistan – a country that has been described as ‘mountains upon mountains upon mountains’ – you simply will not forget this!
 But first, you’ll need to cross the border on foot and on the other side, your specialist Tajik guide will be waiting for you!

-Spend your day exploring world heritage ruins that date back to the bronze age, then ride the bumpy road into the mountains for a lakeside spot you’ll not be forgetting the beauty of anytime soon!
+Spend your day exploring world heritage ruins that date back to the Bronze Age, then ride the bumpy road into the mountains for a lakeside spot you’ll not forget the beauty of anytime soon!

 INCLUDED: Breakfast, Lunch, Dinner